Online Safety in the age of FOSTA

 It is a complicated process that involves backend server access.
 To be frank, due to the rolling over of lots of ad sites, I’m not recommending folks change their domains right now UNLESS they are sure that they can handle 301 redirects to a new domain name.
 Transferring the same domain to a new server/website management system is far less complicated and may only affect your SEO minimally.
 Quite frankly, I’m just learning about successfully redirecting sites while maintaining Google rankings, and have not redirected any of my own sites.

 Overseas domain registrars do exist, but it must be noted that Whois protection is not available for all domains.
 You can, however, use altered information when registering the domain name.
 Alpnames.com is located overseas and allows you to pay with Bitcoin.
+You can also use orangewebsite similarly.
 There are other overseas domain registrars; a google search will reveal them.
 If your desired domain name isn’t available overseas, you can purchase it from a US-based company and transfer it to an overseas one.

 Y’all have heard of Protonmail.
 It’s a great service for security, and they also offer you the ability to use your own domain name for your email address.
 Make sure to register .ch with them- you can always change to your own domain name later.